jquery/learn.jquery.com/content/using-jquery-core/jquery-object.md

 github     : jugglinmike
 ---
 Presumably, if you're reading this, you are curious about the thing that jQuery returns when you create new elements (or select existing ones).
-This curiosity is a great first step, because a first glance, the jQuery object may seem to be an array of DOM elements.
+This curiosity is a great first step, because at first glance, the jQuery object may seem to be an array of DOM elements.
 It has a collection of DOM elements, some familiar array functions, and a `length` property, after all.
 Actually, the jQuery object is more complicated than that.

-### What is a DOM element, anyway?
+### What is a DOM element?
+What is the DOM, for that matter?

+The DOM (short for Document Object Model) is a representation of an HTML document.
+It may contain any number of DOM elements.
-A DOM element is a "piece" of a web page.
+At a high level, you can think a DOM element as a "piece" of a web page.
 It can contain text and/or other DOM elements.
 It is described by a type (i.e. "div", "a", "p", etc.) and any number of attributes (i.e. "src", "href", "class", etc.).
-For a more thorough description, please refer to [the office specification from the W3C](http://www.w3.org/TR/DOM-Level-2-Core/core.html#ID-745549614).
+For a more thorough description, please refer to [the official specification from the W3C](http://www.w3.org/TR/DOM-Level-2-Core/core.html#ID-745549614).

 Elements have properties like any JavaScript object.
 Among these properties are attributes like `tagName` and methods like `appendChild`.